 HepG2 and HepaRG cells were seeded into 96-well cell culture plates $(1.5 \times 10^4 \text{ cells/mL})$ with culture medium.
 On the following day, cells were treated with serial concentrations of ADR and AAP for 24 hr.
 To remove floating cells, the supernatants collected from each well were centrifuged at 3,000 × g for 5 min.
-Supernatants were then stored at $-20^{\circ}$ C until assay.
+Supernatants were then stored at -20° C until assay.
 For the estimation of albumin (ALB) and urea, respectively, an ALB Human ELISA kit (Abnova, Walnut, CA, USA) and a urea assay kit (Cell Biolabs, San Diego, CA, USA) were performed following the instructions of the respective supplier.
 Absorbance was read at a wavelength of 450 nm for ALB and 630 nm for urea on a luminometer (FlexStation III).
 ALB and urea levels were calculated using each standard curve.
-They were normalized according to cell count ( $1.5 \times 10^4$ cell/mL).
+They were normalized according to cell count (1.5×10^4 cell/mL).

-Qauntitative real-time polymerase chain reaction analysis of cytochrome P450 enzyme mRNA cycling were denaturation at 95°C for 10 sec, annealing at 45°C to 64°C for 10 sec, and extension at 72°C for 20 sec for up to 40 cycles.
+Qauntitative real-time polymerase chain reaction analysis of cytochrome P450 enzyme mRNA

+The RNeasy Mini Kit (Qiagen, Hilden, Germany) was used to extract RNA from the cells.
+The concentration and purity of RNAs were assessed with an ND-1000 spectrophotometer (NanoDrop Technologies, Wilmington, DE, USA). cDNA synthesis was performed using 1 μg of the total RNA with an Omniscript RT kit (Qiageny).
+Polymerase chain reaction (PCR) cycling were denaturation at 95°C for 10 sec, annealing at 45°C to 64°C for 10 sec, and extension at 72°C for 20 sec for up to 40 cycles.
 After reverse transcription of RNA into cDNA, expression levels of CYP1A2, CYP2C9, and CYP3A4 were measured by qPCR.
 A CFX Real-Time PCR Detection System (Bio-Rad Laboratories, Hercules, CA, USA) was used to amplify target gene using primers.
-The mRNA level of each test gene (CYP1A2, CYP2C9, and CYP3A4) was normalized to $\beta$ -actin according to the following formula: $\triangle$ CT = CT (test gene) - CT ( $\beta$ -actin).
-Thereafter, relative mRNA level of each gene was calculated using the $\triangle$ $\triangle$ CT method: $\triangle$ $\triangle$ CT (test gene) = $\triangle$ CT (test gene in the treated sample) - $\triangle$ CT (test gene in the untreated sample).
-The fold change of mRNA level was expressed as the relative expression of 2- $\triangle$ $\triangle$ CT.
+The mRNA level of each test gene (CYP1A2, CYP2C9, and CYP3A4) was normalized to β -actin according to the following formula: \triangle CT = CT (test gene) - CT (β -actin).
+Thereafter, relative mRNA level of each gene was calculated using the \triangle \triangle CT method: \triangle \triangle CT (test gene) = \triangle CT (test gene in the treated sample) - \triangle CT (test gene in the untreated sample).
+The fold change of mRNA level was expressed as the relative expression of 2^{- \triangle \triangle CT}.
 Induction was defined as more than 2-fold over the vehicle control and 20% or more over the positive control.
 The sequences of primer sets are shown in Table 2.